 King Ayisoba sings in Frafra, Twi, and in English and is a big star in Ghana.

 He takes care of livestock and carries his instrument in the bush and villages where he discovered traditional harmonic, ancestral rites and ceremonies.

-He then joined the capital and delves into the urban jungle cosmopolitan Accra, and draft a style between tradition and modernity.
+He then joined the capital and delves into the urban jungle of cosmopolitan Accra, and draft a style between tradition and modernity.
 He met Terry Bonchaka with whom he collaborated for several years and the musical producer Panji Anoff.
-A first “Modern Ghanians” album was recorded in 2006.
+The first “Modern Ghanaians” album was recorded in 2006.
 The album was immediately welcomed by the Ghanaian public.

 King Ayisoba introduced the super catchy kologo beats to the bigger audiences in Ghana and abroad.
-The kologo is a two string guitar with a calabash gourd resonator, it is rhythmic and melodic at the same time.
+The kologo is a two-string guitar with a calabash gourd resonator, it is rhythmic and melodic at the same time.
 The King is bringing other musicians and dancers on this tour, dancing the traditional Frafra dia and kologo dances from the area of Bongo in Northern Ghana.
-The dance consists of very high jumbs and originates from hunting rituals.
+The dance consists of very high jumps and originates from hunting rituals.

-Since a few years the young Dagaati has been part of King Ayisoba’s band.
-At first he came to the concerts and kept coming and telling Ayisoba he could play Ayisoba’s songs on his xylophone.
-This is not normal since Dagaati comes from the Dagaati region which is upper west in Ghana.
+For a few years, the young Dagaati has been part of King Ayisoba’s band.
+At first, he came to the concerts and kept coming and telling Ayisoba he could play Ayisoba’s songs on his xylophone.
+This is not normal since Dagaati comes from the Dagaati region which is upper west of Ghana.

 FOLLOW KING AYISOBA:

 Mathieu Petolla TEL: +33 6 74 54 82 71 || 0242303507